2.7 Procurement Card (Revised as of 2-19-2018)

 - Rebates on purchases must be made payable to the university and sent to the Procard Office for proper disposition.

-* In certain circumstances, the Procard Office may authorize a higher spending limit.
+* In certain circumstances, the Procard Office may authorize a temporary or permanent higher spending limit.
 Requests for increase in limits, or for Procard purchases of certain unauthorized item exceptions (see Appendix 2.7.2), must be submitted in writing to the Procard Office.
 No purchase of unauthorized items shall be made without the written authorization of the Procard Office.

 C. Violations of Policy and Consequences